RichardLitt/burntfen.com/index.md

 <!--       <h5><a href="http://jakinney.com/">j.a. kinney</a></h5><p>
       a portfolio website i built for an old friend of mine, who is a really good photographer</p> -->

+      <h5><a href="http://mellowpageslibrary.com">mellow pages library</a></h5><p>
+      i built a website for my favorite library in bushwick, which was live for two years. now it redirects, because the library closed. sad times</p>

       <h5><a href="http://www.lingstudents.co.uk/blog">u.l.a.b.</a></h5><p>
       the undergraduate linguistics association of britain: i cofounded it, ran the first conference, and help out as an advisor. it currently is in it's fifth year, and has hundreds of members</p>